patrickmgebhard/language-of-proteins/README.md

 baseline_acp.ipynb, baseline_amp.ipynb, baseline_dna.ipynb are the respective notebooks with the models

-baseline_all.ipynb explores feature engineerings applied to all the proteins
+Protein Sequencing and Classification-2.ipynb explores feature engineering and classification applied to all the 3 classes of proteins.
+It uses Bag-of-Words to classify protein sequences.